-The JCPS Advance Program provides challenging schoolwork for academically gifted students.
-Parents/ Guardians need to submit the following information to the district's Gifted and Talented Advance Program supervisor to determine if placement in the JCPS Advance Program is appropriate for their child:
+Parents need to submit the following information to the school counselor and/or the district Advance Program resource teacher to determine if placement in the JCPS Advance Program is appropriate for their child:

 - Test results from the Cognitive Abilities Test (CogAT/CAT), which JCPS uses in placing students in the Advance Program.
 A comparable test used by psychologists is the Wechsler Intelligence Scale for Children-5th Edition (WISC-V).
-Any test that has a Cognitive Skills Index will be reviewed. - · Copies of the last two years' report cards - Copies of the student's latest standardized achievement test scores - Gifted/Talented screening information used by the out-of-district school to determine placement of this student in its gifted/talented program Any additional material that the parent or district designee considers helpful in determining Advance Program placement
+Any test that has a Cognitive Skills Index will be reviewed. - Copies of the last two years' report cards - Copies of the student's latest standardized achievement test scores - Gifted/Talented screening information used by the out-of-district school to determine placement of this student in its gifted/talented program - Any additional material that the parent or district designee considers helpful in determining Advance Program placement